python/cpython/Doc/library/re.rst

    database.

 ``\S``
-   When the :const:`UNICODE` flags is not specified, matches any non-whitespace character; this is equivalent to the set ``[^ \t\n\r\f\v]`` The :const:`LOCALE` flag has no extra effect on non-whitespace match.
+   When the :const:`UNICODE` flag is not specified, matches any non-whitespace character; this is equivalent to the set ``[^ \t\n\r\f\v]`` The :const:`LOCALE` flag has no extra effect on non-whitespace match.
 If :const:`UNICODE` is set, then any character not marked as space in the